Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 - Cooking with the lid off concentrates everything.
 After the first hour covered, you remove the lid so the liquid can evaporate.
 The meat braises in its own juices and gets more flavorful as it goes.
 This step is non-negotiable.

 - It scales up easily.
 Double everything for a crowd.
-This is genuinely one of the best make-for-a-party meals — keep it in the slow cooker on warm and let people serve themselves.
+Keep it in the slow cooker on warm and let people serve themselves.
 I’ve made quadruple batches for graduation parties and never had leftovers.

 Ground Beef